 Flavors & Notes

 Robusta beans are not as popular as the Arabica bean, primarily due to their earthy and bitter flavor.
-While it’s not the best choice for drip-brew coffee, Robusta beans are great for espresso.
+While it is not the best choice for drip-brew coffee, Robusta beans are great for espresso.
 When Robusta coffee is brewed in an espresso maker, it creates a foamy layer (crema) that Arabica beans struggle to make.
 If you decide to try Ghanaian coffee,

-Best Ways to Brew Ghana Coffee
+divider 6 Best Ways to Brew Ghana Coffee

 Since Ghanaian coffee is still growing in popularity as a niche coffee product, it’s hard to tell what the best ways to brew it can be.
 We recommend trying the two methods for Ghana coffee, though other brewing methods could work as well.